 Dr. Markowitz was among the first to quantify risk and demonstrate quantitatively why and how portfolio diversification can work to reduce risk, and increase returns for investors.

 Proper diversification amongst uncorrelated asset classes reduces volatility more efficiently than most people understand: The volatility of a properly diversified portfolio is less than the average of the volatilities of its component parts.

-While the technical underpinnings of MPT are complex, and drawn from financial economics, probability and statistical theory, its conclusion is simple and easy to understand: a diversified portfolio, of uncorrelated asset classes, can provide the highest returns with the least amount of volatility.
+While the technical underpinnings of the MPT are complex, and drawn from financial economics, probability and statistical theory, its conclusion is simple and easy to understand: a diversified portfolio, of uncorrelated asset classes, can provide the highest returns with the least amount of volatility.

 Many investors are under the delusion that their portfolios are diversified if they are in individual stocks, mutual funds, bonds, and international stocks.
 While these are all different investments, they are all still in the same asset class and generally move in concert with each other.
 When the bubble burst in the stock market, this was made painfully clear!
-Proper diversification according to MPT is in different asset classes that move independently from one another.
+Proper diversification according to the MPT is in different asset classes that move independently from one another.

-One of the most uncorrelated and independent investments versus stocks are Professionally Managed Futures.
+To reiterate his point.
+Not all markets move together.
+In fact, one of the most uncorrelated and independent investments versus stocks are Professionally Managed Futures.

 The value of professionally managed futures was thoroughly researched by Dr. John Lintner, of Harvard University, in a 1983 landmark study, “The Potential Role of Managed Futures Accounts in Portfolios of Stocks and Bonds.”